Thu 3 Apr 2008

 In the early 1830s a white man named T. Daddy Rice came to New York and made blackface big.
 He had a song, “Jump Jim Crow”, and an amazing dance to go with it, which he did in blackface.
 Some say he took the song and dance from a black man in Ohio.
 It became a huge hit, not just in America but in Britain too.

-Soon, by the early 1840s, whole shows were based blackface characters.
+Soon, by the early 1840s, whole shows were based on blackface characters.
 These were the minstrel shows.
 White people could not get enough of them.
 They became their main form of family entertainment till the 1880s.
 Minstrel shows started dying out in the 1920s.

 Blacks also did blackface.
 It was about the only way to make a living as a performer in the late 1800s.
 They painted their faces black too: their skin was not dark enough.
 The Apollo Theater in Harlem had blacks performing in blackface as late as the 1940s.